MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ## FAQ

-1. Connection creation in V3 designer fails due to unsupported Array.at() function
+### Why do I get this error?
+Connection creation in V3 designer fails due to unsupported Array.at() function

-Power Automate designer does not support browsers that are more than 2 years old.
-You could see aforementioned or similar errors in the designer if your browser version is old.
+Power Automate designer doesn't support browsers that are more than two (2) years old.
+You could see the aforementioned or similar errors in the designer if your browser version is old.
 It is generally a good idea to update your browser to latest version to avoid such issues.

 > [!NOTE]
 > The Power Automate cloud flows designer isn't yet available in integration surfaces such as Power Apps, Teams, and others.